temporalio/documentation/docs-src/strongly-typed-errors/pending-request-cancel-limit-exceeded.md

   - strongly-typed
 ---

-The capacity for pending `CancelWorkflow` requests has been reached.
+This error indicates that the capacity for pending `CancelWorkflow` requests has been reached.

+If you see this error, give the system time to process pending requests before retrying the Task.